core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 : TLS is enabled.
 The guidance in Section 4.4 of {{RFC7925}} applies.

 The "NoSec" mode is optional-to-implement.
-The system simply sends the packets over normal TCP which is indicated by the "coap" scheme and the TCP CoAP default port.
+The system simply sends the packets over normal TCP which is indicated by the "coap+tcp" scheme and the TCP CoAP default port.
 The system is secured only by keeping attackers from being able to send or receive packets from the network with the CoAP nodes.

 "PreSharedKey", "RawPublicKey", or "Certificate" is mandatory-to-implement for the TLS binding depending on the credential type used with the device.
-These security modes are achieved using TLS and are indicated by the "coaps" scheme and TLS-secured CoAP default port.
+These security modes are achieved using TLS and are indicated by the "coaps+tcp" scheme and TLS-secured CoAP default port.

 ## TLS usage for CoAP over WebSockets

-A CoAP client requesting a resource identified by a "coaps" URI negotiates a secure WebSocket connection to a WebSocket server endpoint with a "wss" URI.
+A CoAP client requesting a resource identified by a "coaps+ws" URI negotiates a secure WebSocket connection to a WebSocket server endpoint with a "wss" URI.
 This is described in {{coaps-ws-scheme}}.

 The client MUST perform a TLS handshake after opening the connection to the server.
 The guidance in Section 4.1 of {{RFC6455}} applies.
-When a CoAP server exposes resources identified by a "coaps" URI, the guidance in Section 4.4 of {{RFC7925}} applies towards mandatory-to-implement TLS functionality for certificates.
+When a CoAP server exposes resources identified by a "coaps+ws" URI, the guidance in Section 4.4 of {{RFC7925}} applies towards mandatory-to-implement TLS functionality for certificates.
 For the server-side requirements in accepting incoming connections over a HTTPS (HTTP-over-TLS) port, the guidance in Section 4.2 of {{RFC6455}} applies.

-Note that this formally inherits the mandatory to implement cipher suites defined in {{-tls12}}.
-However, modern usually browsers implement more recent cipher suites that then are automatically picked up via the JavaScript WebSocket API.
-WebSocket Servers that provide Secure CoAP over WebSockets for the browser use case will need to follow the browser preferences and MUST follow {{-tlsbcp}}.

 # Security Considerations {#security}